etcherfx/MCServerTemplate/README.md

 ## 🏃 Running the Server

 1. Run the repl and follow the instructions on the console
 2. Once the console displays `Done!
-For help, type "help"`, navigate to `status.log` and copy the IP address on `line 7` and enter it inside of Minecraft.
-The address should be something like `tcp://9.tcp.eu.ngrok.io:46797` and you want to copy IP part, which is the entire address **EXCEPT** the `tcp://` part.
+For help, type "help"`, scroll up to the top of the console output and copy the server address
+   - It should look something like `0.tcp.ngrok.io:12345`
+3. Paste the server address in your Minecraft client and join the server

 ## ⚡ Server Optimization